hlfshell/brain-corp-coding-sample/README.md

 # Code Structure

-I decided to use Typescript - the more I use Typescript, the more I appreciate what it does for me.
+I decided to use Typescript for this project.
+The more I use Typescript, the more I appreciate its utility in my coding flow.
 I find a lot of common typos and errors are caught by utilizing Typescript's features, and it consistently surprises me with its depth.

-You'll find all Typescript files in `src` and the resulting compiled node files in `dist`.
+You'll find all Typescript files in `src` and the resulting compiled JavaScript files in `dist`.

 The `cli` component executes a CLI for ease of setting configuration options for the server.